mgalbright/online_purchase_optimizer/README.md

 ### Solution

 The file [retailoptimizer.py](retailoptimizer.py) provides reusable code to solve this problem.
+Inside, it is using the [ Pulp](https://coin-or.github.io/pulp/) libary to solve a linear integer program to minimize the bill.

 The notebook [Notebook.ipynb](Notebook.ipynb) provides examples of using the code.